 Sometimes when the horses have worked with the Apprenticeship group, or in private sessions, they’ve asked for a little bit of alfalfa, or feed dishes, before we start.
 Other times, they ask for alfalfa as soon as the session finishes.
 They don’t ask for it during a session, because they want to show up with their full self and not be distracted by food, or herd dynamics (competition for the limited resource).
 And they also know the second the session is over – sometimes Aude will walk over to the tackroom door and bang on it with her hoof: “Ok, we’re done – let’s get the feed dishes happening!”

 Intimacy Requires Trust

 It seems to me, if we want to have a truly intimate, open-hearted, loving relationship with our horses, then we simply must learn to replace dominance, manipulation, coercion, frustration, doggedness and goal-driven agendas with TRUST.

-And how do we heal and transform our equines’ pain into magnificence?
+And how do we heal and transform our equines’ pain or resistance into magnificence?
 We first listen.
-Then we use methods like EFT Tapping (can be done surrogately for all animals), or Trust Technique, or Reiki, or Energy Healing.
+Then we use methods like acupressure or Lazer Tapping (can be done surrogately for all animals), or Trust Technique, or Reiki, or Energy Healing.